Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 - Create, populate, and dynamically filter a table using JavaScript and HTML.

 ## Summary
+JavaScript is a well-established coding language that was designed to enhance HTML.
+It’s the backbone of many popular visualization libraries, such as Plotly, and is often used to create custom dashboards.
+JavaScript also provides a high level of customization: the dashboards built to deliver visual data, such as maps or graphs, can be as simple or complex as needed.

+ECMAScript, also referred to as “ES,” is a scripting language designed to help standardize JavaScript.
+This means that ES provides guidelines and rules for JavaScript to follow, such as how a function should be created to run correctly, also known as the **proper syntax.**

+Because ES has provided standardization for JavaScript, it also brings updates to the language.
+There have been many updates to ES over the years, though the sixth update was a major one.
+It’s commonly known as “ES6+”, “ES2015” or “ECMAScript 2015.”
+This update included many updates to the syntax, which streamlined the code and made it easier to both read and write.
+Additional, quality of life improvements were implemented as well, such as adding Python-like generators and for...of loops.
+Even functions were updated and streamlined!

+Later editions of ECMAScript brought about new additions as well, but they are for more advanced uses of the language.
+In this module, our focus was on basic JavaScript and ES6 capabilities such as arrow functions.
+Both are still used today.

+There are guidelines and requirements for writing JavaScript.
+But because JavaScript can be added to an HTML page, there are more guidelines and requirements than for languages that can only live in a .js file or Jupyter notebook such as Python.

+Our [app.js](app.js) builds and deploys JavaScript functions, including built-in functions.
+It convert JavaScript functions to arrow functions and builds and deploys forEach (JavaScript for loop).
 <p align="center">
   <img width="900" height="400" src="/pics/webpage.png">
 </p>